 However, if your goal is to monitor the company by setting up a shop in Poland, you’ll need to consider moving and obtaining the necessary permits.
 You won’t need to obtain a visa if you have an EU passport since you are covered under the freedom of travel accord.
 Anyone holding a non-EU passport, including any UK citizens who are no longer able to travel freely inside the EU, will have to go through the Polish immigration process.
 Visa applications for your dependents as well as yourself must be taken into account if you plan to bring your family with you.

 How to hire employees in Poland?

-An employment agreement is an ideal tool for hiring in Poland.
+While hiring employees, one of the most crucial things that you must do is draft an employment agreement.
+An employment agreement serves as crucial legally enforceable documentation that describes the terms and conditions of the working relationship between a firm and a worker.
 Before the employee’s commencement date, the employer and employee must create and accept a signed contract.
 Polish writing is required for agreements.
 The Polish variant will be utilized for analyses even though multilingual agreements are permissible.
 In relation to the agreement, employers require particular declarations and papers to file with the competent authorities.

 The agreement document must include the following terminologies:

 - Employer and worker name

 - Job elements of the contract, such as compensation, incentives, the type of the employment, where it is performed, and more.

 Within a week of an employee’s commencement date, employers must give written documentation about additional topics such as work schedules, breaks, and any collective bargaining agreements.